CodeScoring/docs/docs/changelog/johnny-changelog.en.md

 ---
 # Johnny Changelog

+### [2024.44.0] - 2024-11-02

+- Added parsing of `pnpm-lock.yaml` manifests.
+Supported versions: 5.0-5.4, 6.0, 9.0
+- Added parsing in the pnpm environment
+- Added the ability to specify a group when creating a CLI project
+- Added the ability to specify the format of the generated SBoM
+- Implemented parsing in the pip environment
+- Implemented parsing in the composer environment
+- Takes into account the use of the `pnpm-workspaces.yaml` configuration file when parsing `package.json`
+- When resolving dependencies in the go environment, the mechanism for determining the parent library for transitive dependencies obtained from the test environment has been improved
+- Fixed the `unsupported type` error for composer components in the `scan bom` command

 ### [2024.40.2] - 2024-10-18

 - Fixed dependency graph construction in cases where a component occurs multiple times with different `bom-ref`